 The Council may apply to the Magistrates Court for a warrant committing you to prison.
 This action is only taken when other efforts have failed and when the Enforcement Agents have tried unsuccessfully to take control of goods.

-If the court decide that your non payment is due to wilful refusal or culpable neglect they have the power to send you to prison for a maximum period of three months.
+If the court decides that your non-payment is due to wilful refusal or culpable neglect they have the power to send you to prison for a maximum period of three months.

 The court may decide to fix a term of imprisonment but postpone issuing the warrant of commitment provided that you make payments as ordered by the court.
 They also have the power to remit the debt if they are satisfied that there is an inability to pay, provided that they have not already found that non-payment is due to wilful refusal or culpable neglect and fixed a term of imprisonment.